Santa Gertrudis Independent School District

 Santa Gertrudis Independent School District (SGISD) is a public school district in Kingsville, Kleberg County, Texas, United States.
 The district covers approximately 190 sqmi, and is located in 40 mi south of the city of Corpus Christi.
 SGISD operates Santa Gertrudis Elementary and Academy High School.
-During the 2009-2010 school year, SGISD had 397 students enrolled, according to Texas Education Agency.
+During the 2009–2010 school year, SGISD had 397 students enrolled, according to Texas Education Agency.

+A small slice of western Kingsville is in the district boundary.

 History of SGISD

 Santa Gertrudis was formally established in 1917 as one of three schools associated with the King Ranch in South Texas.
 Today, Santa Gertrudis (now SGISD) is the only remaining school facility associated with the King Ranch.
 The district boundaries are located within the Santa Gertrudis division of the King Ranch and a small part of La Paloma Ranch.

 Santa Gertrudis ISD is fully accredited by the Texas Education Agency and has operated as an independent school district since 1942.
 Prior to 1942, the district operated as a common school and in 1953 the district was formally recognized by legislative action.

 In 1993, Santa Gertrudis began accepting nonresident transfer student from other area districts (before then the school was intended solely for children of King Ranch employees).
 During the same year, the district also adopted a year around school calendar with four nine-week attendance periods, including two-week intersessions between attendance periods.
 The school year begins late July and runs through late May (or early June).

 Prior to 1994 Santa Gertrudis was solely a pre-kindergarten through eighth-grade school.
 After eighth-grade, students left the district and entered area high schools.
-It wasn’t until 1994 when a high school program, grades nine through twelve, was established in partnership with Driscoll Independent School District and Texas A&M University–Kingsville.
-The elementary school remains located on the King Ranch and the high school is located on the Texas A&M University Kingsville Campus.
+It was not until 1994 when a high school program, grades nine through twelve, was established in partnership with Driscoll Independent School District and Texas A&M University–Kingsville.
+The elementary school remained located on the King Ranch and the high school was, and is located on the Texas A&M University Kingsville Campus.
 The two campuses are 5 mi apart in location.